ZJONSSON/cache-stampede/README.md

 In `cache-stampede`, the first request to see an empty cache results for a particular key will immediately register the key in the cache as `{__caching__ : true }` and move on the resolve the results.
 When the variable has been resolved the cache is updated with the results.
 Any subsequent request that see the variable as  `{__caching__ : true} ` will wait for  `retryDelay ` milliseconds and then try polling the cache again (until `maxRetries` have been made).

+## Breaking changes between 7.x and 8.x
+Clues handler has been changed.
+Instead of having to specify `{clues: true}` any supplied function will be resolved through `clues` and will resolve any arguments if proper context is defined (see below)

 ## Initialization
 Four basic database adapters are provided.
 * `require('cache-stampede').mongo(mongo_collection_object,[options])`  - Legacy promisification by bluebird